boostercloud/booster/docs/README.md

 Events are the cornerstone of a Booster application, and that’s why we say that Booster is an event-driven framework.
 Events bring us many of the differentiating characteristics of Booster:

-- **Real-time**: Events can trigger other actions when they’re created, and updates can be pushed to the connected clients without extra requests.
+- **Real-time**: Events can trigger other actions when they’re created, and updates can be pushed to connected clients without extra requests.
 - **High data resiliency**: Events are stored by default in an append-only database, so the data is never lost and it’s possible to recover any previous state of the system.
-- **Decoupled by nature**: Dependencies only happen at data level, so it’s easier to evolve the code without affecting other parts of the system.
+- **Scalable by nature**: Dependencies only happen at data level, so Booster apps can ingest more data without waiting for other operatons to complete.
+Low coupling also makes it easier to evolve the code without affecting other parts of the system.
+- **Asynchronous**: Your users won't need to wait for your system to process the whole operation before continuing using it.

 Before Booster, building an event-driven system with the mentioned characteristics required huge investments in hiring engineers with the needed expertise.
 Booster packs this expertise, acquired from real-case scenarios in high-scale companies, into a very simple tool that handles with the hard parts for you, even provisioning the infrastructure!

 We have redesigned the whole developer experience from scratch, taking advantage of the advanced TypeScript type system and Serverless technologies to go from project generation to a production-ready real-time GraphQL API that can ingest thousands of concurrent users in a matter of minutes.

-Booster's ultimate goal is fulfilling the developer's dream of writing code at the application layer, in a domain-driven way that eases communications for the whole team, without caring about how anything else is done at the infrastructure level!
+Booster's ultimate goal is making developer's lives easier, fulfilling the dream of writing code in a domain-driven way that eases communications for the whole team, without caring about how anything else is done at the infrastructure level!

 ### Booster Principles